 Why am I here?

 I’m glad you finally made it around to that question.
 I’m here to blog about writing and whatever comes to my mind.
 I want to share my world as I rediscover it after having lost part of it not long ago in a mind jarring way.
 I have a new perspective of life that few will ever get to have and I don’t intend to waste it sitting idly by while withering away.
-I have Fibromyalgia, apparently for at least nine years now, but only recently diagnosed, and writing is my outlet and therapy.
+Writing is my outlet and therapy.

 I am an encourager thus if you share a blog with me I may very well comment and encourage honestly.
 I am one that goes by a great Word that says let your yes mean yes and your no mean no, in other words, honesty.